 Remember, consolidating your debt into a single loan probably won’t improve your financial health if you continue to rack up additional debt.
 Before taking out a loan, it’s a good idea to look at how your expenses stack up against your income.
 You may discover you need to make some changes to your spending habits so that you can keep your finances on track.

 How we picked these loans

-We reviewed 16 debt consolidation loans from a variety of lenders to come up with our top picks.
+We reviewed more than a dozen debt consolidation loans from a variety of lenders to come up with our top picks.
 The criteria we used to make our choices included interest rates, fee structures, loan amounts, repayment options, a prequalification option and direct payments to creditors, as well as other perks like rate-beat programs and financial education resources.